bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/t/TunnelInclination_2$VkG7ESn3rQ2WJSlegUBN/Documentation.md

-Tunnel inclination in relation to DriveDirection.
+Specifies the tunnel inclination relative to the drive direction as specified by IsDriveDirectedAlongChainage.